Convergence of the Preconditioned Proximal Point Method and Douglas-Rachford Splitting in the Absence of Monotonicity: The preconditioned proximal point method

-where \(w^+ = \projQ x^+\) was used in the last equality. \qedhere \end{proofitemize} \end{proof} \end{lemma} Most notably, \Cref{half:update} establishes that the update rule for the (shadow) sequence generated by \ref{eq:PPPA-intro} can be interpreted as a relaxed projection onto the halfspace defined in \eqref{eq:hyperplane}, while \Cref{half:QS,half:xbar} imply that if at any iteration the current iterate belongs to the halfspace containing the set of projected oblique weak Minty solutions \(\projQ\pazocal{S}^\star\), this implies its optimality.
+\fi \qedhere \end{proofitemize} \end{proof} \end{lemma} Most notably, \Cref{half:update} establishes that the update rule for the (shadow) sequence generated by \ref{eq:PPPA-intro} can be interpreted as a relaxed projection onto the halfspace defined in \eqref{eq:hyperplane}, while \Cref{half:QS,half:xbar} imply that if at any iteration the current iterate belongs to the halfspace containing the set of projected oblique weak Minty solutions \(\projQ\pazocal{S}^\star\), this implies its optimality.
 Owing to the non-expansiveness of the projection operator, this leads to the following convergence result for the preconditioned proximal point algorithm.

-\begin{theorem}[convergence of \ref{eq:PPPA-intro}] Suppose that \cref{ass:PPPA} holds, and consider a sequence $\seq{x^k, \bar x^k}$ generated by \ref{eq:PPPA-intro} starting from $x^0 \in \R^n$ with relaxation parameters $\lambda_k \in \left(0,2\alpha_k\right)$ such that $\liminf_{k\to\infty}\lambda_k(2\alpha_k-\lambda_k)>0$, where
+\begin{theorem}[convergence of \ref{eq:PPPA-intro}] Suppose that \cref{ass:PPPA} holds, and consider a sequence $\seq{z^k, \bar z^k}$ generated by \ref{eq:PPPA-intro} starting from $z^0 \in \R^n$ with relaxation parameters $\lambda_k \in \left(0,2\alpha_k\right)$ such that $\liminf_{k\to\infty}\lambda_k(2\alpha_k-\lambda_k)>0$, where